-What it means to be a student at SBS in UMass
+What it means to be a student in SBS at UMass

-At the College of Social & Behavioral Sciences at UMass Amherst, you’ll study human behavior through the lens of the social sciences, and you’ll gain deep knowledge about individuals, societies and cultures to help solve the most pressing issues of the day.
-The college houses eleven majors, fifteen departments, and an Exploratory Track to help focus your interests.
-Whatever major you choose, you’ll become a critical thinker, challenging the status quo to impact future generations.
+Students and faculty in the College of Social & Behavioral Sciences study human behavior through the lens of the social sciences, gaining deep knowledge about individuals, societies and cultures to help solve the most pressing issues of the day.
+The College houses eleven majors, fifteen departments, and an Exploratory Track to help focus your interests.
+As an SBS major, you are guided by SBS Pathways – our integrative approach to curriculum and advising – ensuring that you become a critical thinker, well-rounded individual, and skilled and innovative professional.

-You’ll receive a vigorous, well-rounded education that will prepare you for a career and for life while leaving you inspired and motivated to make an impact.
+You’ll receive a rigorous, well-rounded education that will prepare you for a career and for life while leaving you inspired and motivated to make an impact.

-Unrivaled undergraduate and graduate research opportunities that will allow you to dive in right now, not just as a graduate student.
+Undergraduate research opportunities that will allow you to dive in right now, not just as a graduate student.
+Even if you’re not planning on graduate school, you’ll need research skills in many careers, from marketing, to policy work, to nonprofit management.
+In fact, research experience (along with internships, critical thinking, and teambuilding and interpersonal skills) is among the qualifications employers say they’d like to see more of in their job applicants.
 Past students have developed political science research tools, explored the impacts of poverty on child biology, and coauthored published studies with professors.

-Check out our website, get to know us, and reach out with questions.
-We’re here to help you as you navigate your educational experience, as you plan for your future, and as you build your place within it.
+Check out the whole SBS website as well as the departmental pages, and reach out with questions.
+We’re here to help you as you navigate your educational experience, plan for your future, and build your place within it.